paoloprime/paoloprime/README.md

 # Hi there 👋

 ## About Me
-I am an **AI Native Full-Stack Developer** who builds end-to-end products quickly without compromising safety.
-I've developed a workflow that enables me to ship code efficiently, and I believe in learning by doing.
+I am a **Full-Stack Developer** who builds end-to-end products quickly without compromising safety.
+I've developed a workflow with AI and Agents that enables me to ship code efficiently, and I believe in learning by doing.

 ## Technical Skills